kodecocodes/vt_android_mvvm/v1/for_instructor/06-building-the-view-model.markdown

 viewModel.name = s.toString()
 ```

-In the avatareClicked override, set the value of the viewmodel drawable using drawableSelected.
+In the avatarClicked override, set the value of the viewmodel drawable using drawableSelected.

 ```kotlin
 viewModel.drawableSelected(avatar.drawable)